AWS EKS Best Practices Guide

 • Private vs. Public Subnets:

 • Sufficient AZ Spread: Select subnets that span at least two (preferably three) AZs for better fault tolerance.
 AWS recommends evenly distributing workloads across all available AZs.
-Reference: EKS Data Plane Reliability
+Reference: EKS Data Plane Reliabilityarrow-up-right

 • CIDR Planning: AWS recommends allocating sufficiently large subnet CIDR blocks to accommodate node and pod growth (/24 or larger for each subnet is recommended).
-Reference: EKS Pod Networking
+Reference: EKS Pod Networkingarrow-up-right

 Node Group Configuration